PThorpe92/CuTE/README.md

 ## Why don't you support `X`?

-- See above `why`: Supporting every available action in libcurl would be a monumental task.
+- See above `why`: Supporting every available action or authentication type in libcurl would be a monumental task.
 If there are enough requests for a specific feature, it will be considered.
 Otherwise, PR's are welcome.

 ## Installation